Alvor1991/PP4-Physio/TESTING.md

 ### Python

 [PEP8 online](http://pep8online.com/) was used to validate the Python code for PEP8 compliance.
-As there many files to assess within each app, I have focused on the appointment app for this testing section.
+As there were many files to assess within each app, I have focused on the appointment app for this testing section.

 | Location | Errors / Warnings | Code Reviewed |
 | --- | --- | --- |